 The Sat Vs Sat curve is used to adjust a specific range of saturation without affecting the rest of the image.
 Simply click in the viewer to choose a value and increase saturation to make it "pop" or decrease to tone it down.

 Selecting a specific area for color correction is called "secondary grading."
-For example, you might want to enhance the sky or change the color of a shirt without affecting the rest of the image.
+For example, you might want to change the color of a shirt without affecting the rest of the image.
 The qualifier palette lets you select and adjust part of an image based on hue, saturation or luminance.
-To start, click the eyedropper in the toolbar and then click and drag on the viewer to select area you want.
+To start, click the eyedropper in the toolbar and then click and drag on the viewer to select the area you want.
 The selection is highlighted in the hue, saturation and luminance strips.
 Click the magic wand icon in the viewer to see the selection or "key".
 Use the controls in the qualifier palette to enhance the selection, then use the wheels, curves and other tools to adjust the image until it’s perfect!

 While qualifiers target an area of the image based on color, luminance, or saturation, Power Windows let you define a selection by drawing shapes around specific objects in a scene.
 When you click on the Power Window icon, the palette shows you different geometric shapes, along with a pen tool and a gradient tool.
 Click on the icon for the shape you want and it will appear in the viewer.
 Drag the on screen controls to adjust its size, soften the edges, and place it exactly where you want.
 There are also options for manually adjusting size, pan, rotation, softness and much more.
 Once it’s set, you can apply color corrections to the area inside or outside of the shape!